-From Newcastle-Upon-Tyne to South Shields, the Bupa Great North Run is an event that puts world class athletes alongside thousands of amateur runners and enthusiastic fundraisers for the UK's biggest half marathon.
+From Newcastle-Upon-Tyne to South Shields, the Morrisons Great North Run is an event that puts world class athletes alongside thousands of amateur runners and enthusiastic fundraisers for the world's leading half marathon.

-First run in 1981, with the idea conceived by former Olympic 10,000 m Bronze medallist and BBC Sport commentator Brendan Foster, the Bupa Great North Run now attracts more than 50,000 runners every year.
-This year's half marathon takes place on Sunday 16 September.
+First run in 1981, with the idea conceived by former Olympic 10,000 m Bronze medallist and BBC Sport commentator Brendan Foster, the Great North Run now attracts more than 50,000 runners every year.
+This year's half marathon takes place on Sunday 13 September.

 All of those runners head to the start line at Spital Tounges, in the North West of Newcastle and down the hill into the heart of Newcastle, before crossing the Tyne and heading eastwards towards South Shields.